ismail1234j/Navigation-App/README.md

 - Turning off the screen
 - Controling Volume (Nearly there)

-Maybe I'll get it running on a windows mini pc (Atom based?) but for now im only coding for fun.
+Maybe I'll get it running on a windows mini pc (Atom based?) and link it up to a car, but for now im only coding for fun.

 # Screenshots